 I'll list a few of the pros and cons of Luminar to help you decide.
 It does some things really well but still falls just slightly short in other areas, in my opinion.

-Here's a short video walk-through of Luminar 2018 to give you an idea how it works.Luminar seems to be a good Lightroom alternative now that Adobe has changed their subscription model and you'll want to be ready.Click To Tweet
+Here's a short video walk-through of Luminar 2018 (a previous version) to give you an idea how it works.Luminar seems to be a good Lightroom alternative now that Adobe has changed their subscription model and you'll want to be ready.Click To Tweet

 - Handles raw files well.